-- 41 states and Washington D.C. spend less than half of what the CDC recommends on their state tobacco prevention programs.
+- 43 states and the District of Columbia spend less than half of what the CDC recommends on their state tobacco prevention programs.

-- States spend less than two cents of every dollar they get from tobacco settlement payments and tobacco taxes to fight tobacco use.
+- States spend less than three cents of every dollar of the $27.3 billion they get from tobacco settlement payments and tobacco taxes to fight tobacco use.

-- Each day, close to 2,500 kids under 18 try their first cigarette and about 400 kids become new, regular smokers.
+- Each day, more than 2,000 kids under 18 try their first cigarette and more than 300 kids become new, regular smokers.

-- Each day, more than 2,100 kids try their first cigar.
-On average, close to 90 kids try their first cigar every hour in the United States – equaling more than 780,000 every year.
+- Each day, more than 1,900 kids try their first cigar.
+On average, more than 80 kids try their first cigar every hour in the United States – equaling about 712,000 every year.

 - Smoking costs the U.S. economy over $332 billion in direct health care costs and lost productivity every year.